venkatdangeti/Professional_README_Generator/README.md

  ## Contributing

- * Contributors should reasd the installation section.
+ * Contributors should read the installation section.

  <a name="tests"/>